 Give Real-Time Feedback

 A great way to deal with trolls is to stop them before the message even gets posted.
-A few months ago, we started nudging our users before they were about to post something that interfered with the guidelines — giving them a second chance to change their comment.
+A few months ago, we started using nudges before users were about to post something that interfered with the guidelines — giving them a second chance to change their comment.
 We actually found that the majority of users chose to amend their comments when they were nudged to behave better.
 Almost 55%-65% of the users who edited their comments changed their comments in a way that they were successfully published.
 Of course, trolls will try and abuse the system by posting their rejected comments over and over again, but we introduced an auto-suspension feature for this exact problem.
 After three rejections — or whatever threshold our partners choose — they will automatically be suspended from creating any further comments in that specific conversation.

 Build a Loyal Community